leonardocerliani/GUTS_fmri_preproc/TUT/06_MRIcroGL_Scripting/README.md

 - create the bmp of each region in MRIcroGL
 - in such a way that the view was centered on the center of gravity (COG) of the ROI

-The latter requirement is pretty important, since different ROIs can be in very different locations, therefore we want to adjust the field of view dynamically
+The latter requirement is pretty important, since different ROIs can be in very different locations, therefore we want to adjust the field of viewpoint of the image dynamically (i.e. the specific slices chosen to take the image).

-I started with a folder containing 4 atlases: AT, HO_cort, Yeo7 and Yeo17
+I started with a folder containing 4 atlases: AT, HO_cort, Yeo7 and Yeo17.
+What I show below is for Yeo7.
+You can use the other ones to test the procedures.
+You can also use your own created atlas / bunch of ROIs in a volume, as long as

+- every region in the volume is encoded as an integer number
+- the nii.gz is of type FLOAT32 (for some reason fsl2ascii fails - i.e. returns a binary - if the image is of type INT8).

 ```
 .
 ├── AT
 │   ├── AT.nii.gz
-│   ├── rois
-│   └── rois_numba.txt
 ├── HO_cort
 │   ├── HO_cort.nii.gz
-│   ├── readme.md
-│   ├── rois
-│   └── rois_numba.txt
 ├── MNI152_T1_1mm_brain.nii.gz
 ├── README.md
 ├── Yeo17
 │   ├── Yeo17.nii.gz
-│   ├── rois
-│   └── rois_numba.txt
 ├── Yeo7
 │   ├── Yeo7.nii.gz
 │   ├── rois